antoniorl01/antoniorl01/README.md

 -->

 😄 I am a Junior Software Developer currently studying Computer Engineering at UNED.
-I'm also working at Solera as a software developer.
+I'm also working at Akkodis as a software developer.
 💻 Technologies: Golang, Java, Javascript, React, HTML, CSS.
 💬 I'm fluent in both spanish and english.